Give your classic meals a twist with some lemon cucumbers!

 If you want to take the heat up a notch, you can even garnish it with red chili paste to really get a kick out of this salad.

-With lots of mint and a cooling yogurt, your taste buds will be hot and cold at the same time!
+With lots of mint leaves and a cooling yogurt, your taste buds will be hot and cold at the same time!

 Get some grilled chicken alongside this wonderful salad and you’ll have a deconstructed kebab for your next meal!